 As Deaf people pursue new fields, enter new professions and take on diverse careers, the need for qualified interpreters continues to grow.
 American Sign Language (ASL)/English interpreting continues to be a burgeoning career path.

-With the passing of the Americans with Disabilities Act (ADA), both public and private agencies and business are now required to provide communication access to their employees.
+With the passing of the Americans with Disabilities Act (ADA), both public and private agencies and business are now required to provide communication access to their employees and customers.
 Many states have additional laws requiring the provision of communication access.
-One such way to provide access is through the use of Sign Language interpreters.
+One way to provide access is through the use of Sign Language interpreters.
 There is a perpetual shortage of interpreting professionals in all settings.
-Interpreters are needed to work in performing arts, conferences, public schools, universities, law enforcement agencies, courts, medical centers, libraries, government offices, public services agencies, on-the-job training in virtually all walks of life, and remote video settings.
+Interpreters are needed to work in performing arts, conferences, public schools, universities, law enforcement agencies, courts, medical centers, libraries, government offices, public services agencies, on-the-job training in remote video settings, and virtually all walks of life.

-Interpreters work in private practice (freelance), in-house, on staff, or are contacted by agencies which provide interpreting services.
+Interpreters work in private practice (freelance), on staff, or are contacted agencies which provide interpreting services.

 Qualities of Interpreters